Quantum and approximation algorithms for maximum witnesses of Boolean matrix products: Introduction

 \subsection{Organization}

 In Preliminaries, we provide some basic notions and/or facts on matrix multiplication and quantum computation.
 In Section 3, we present our basic procedure for searching an interval of indices for the maximum witness, the straightforward quantum algorithm for MW implied by the procedure, and the output-sensitive and input-sensitive refinements of the algorithm.
 In Section 4, we present and analyze our fastest in the general case quantum algorithm for MW.
 In Section 5, we provide applications of our quantum algorithms to the problems related to MW.
 In Section 6, we present our approximation algorithms for MW in the standard computational model.
-We conclude with final remarks. \junk{ Let $\omega(1,r,1)$ denote the exponent of fast arithmetic multiplication of an $n \times n^r$ matrix by an $n^r \times n$ matrix.
+We conclude with final remarks. \junk{For applications of our quantum algorithms to the problems related to MW as well as additional remarks the reader is referred to the full version \cite{KL}.
+Let $\omega(1,r,1)$ denote the exponent of fast arithmetic multiplication of an $n \times n^r$ matrix by an $n^r \times n$ matrix.
 In particular, $\omega(1,1,1)$ denoted by $\omega$ is known to not exceed $2.373$ \cite{LG14,Vassilevska12}.
 Next, let the notation $\tilde{O}(\ )$ suppress poly logarithmic in $n$ factors.
 Our main contributions are as follows: }